- ISRAEL21c - http://www.israel21c.org -

 Counting every step she takes

-This meter, which could measure milk conductivity and check for basic diseases in the cow, was a world first and is now the technology that large dairy companies such as Europe’s DeLaval and Westfalia, and Barmatic in the United States, base their own devices.
+This meter, which could measure milk conductivity and check for basic diseases in the cow, was a world first and is now the technology on which large dairy companies such as Europe’s DeLaval and Westfalia, and Barmatic in the United States, base their own devices.

 Today the company has thousands of customers in more than 50 countries.